glaslan/obsidian-tangle/README.md

 (Under *slow* development, it is not in a working state yet)

 This is a plugin for Obsidian that parses code blocks in notes and places them into the appropriate file to be run as a program.
-The pluging is based on Emac's babel-tangle functionality.
+The plugin is based on Emac's babel-tangle functionality.

 # Obsidian Sample Plugin